-The inspectors that determine whether homeowners have permanently left their properties often make mistakes.
-Generally, these types of inspections are quick and, in many cases, the inspector doesn't even get out of his or her car.
-In your situation, it's quite likely that the inspector simply got it wrong since you've been out of town and the house looked vacant.
-Once the inspector (mistakenly) determined your home was abandoned, the lender or servicer hired a property preservation company to board it up—probably in an attempt to protect it from vandals.
+The inspectors who determine whether homeowners have permanently left their properties sometimes make mistakes.
+Generally, these inspections are quick; in many cases, the inspector doesn't even get out of the car.
+In your situation, it's likely that the inspector got it wrong because you've been out of town, and the house looked vacant.
+Once the inspector (mistakenly) determined your home was abandoned, the lender or servicer hired a property preservation company to board it up, probably in an attempt to protect it from vandals.

-In the past, boarding up a property usually involved covering the windows and sometimes doors with sheets of plywood, but now Fannie Mae and Freddie Mac (the government-sponsored entities that own or back many mortgages in the U.S.) has adopted a policy of using see-through polycarbonate "clear boards" to secure homes that are facing foreclosure.
-This change is mainly the result of certain local and state governments, including Ohio, outlawing the use of plywood on vacant properties.
+In the past, boarding up a property usually involved covering the windows and sometimes doors with sheets of plywood.
+But now, Fannie Mae and Freddie Mac (the government-sponsored entities that own or back many mortgages in the U.S.) have adopted a policy of using see-through polycarbonate "clear boards" to secure homes that are facing foreclosure.
+This change is mainly the result of some local and state governments outlawing the use of plywood on vacant properties.
 Even though clear boarding looks nicer than plywood, the effect on you is likely the same—you can't get into your home.

 Let your mortgage servicer know that you still live in the house and that it needs to let you into the property immediately.
 If the servicer doesn't make arrangements to give you access to the home, you should consider hiring an attorney who can help you enforce your rights.